If somebody asked me “can I be an influencer”, I’ll be honest, I’d struggle not to laugh.

 This sounds pretentious, but if I had to describe Colossal Influence I’d say we’re a social first creator agency.
 Why?
 Well, we primarily work with social creators who have built an audience on social media from nothing by creating interesting content.

 If you asked the average person on the street to name you an influencer they might give you somebody from the latest series of Love Island or TOWIE, and while there are certainly exceptions one is different to the other.

 This very much depends on who you ask and why you’re asking!

 Our definition of ‘an influencer’ is a social media creator who has built an audience on social media from ‘zero following’ without external factors and continues to gain the majority of their following from social media.

-Theoretically, I could argue everybody is because we all have an element of influence over our loved ones.
+Theoretically, I could argue everybody is because we all have an element of influence.
 If I go into a shop with my friend and he can’t make his mind up between two brands of crisps that for all intense and purpose are identical and I tell him that I prefer one and he buys it am I an influencer?

 That’s a stretch, but you can see why I said ‘it depends on who you ask and why you’re asking’.